-- Orientation is required for all students new to Gwinnett Tech.
-We have 3 orientation options for students, in-person, live online, and self-paced online.
+- Orientation is highly recommended but not required.
+Students have the option of in person on campus or a live online option.
 Each orientation covers the information you need to get started at Gwinnett Tech.

 - Orientation should be completed prior to starting classes.

 - Start at our orientation page, select the term you are starting at Gwinnett Tech and review your orientation options: https://www.gwinnetttech.edu/enrollment/orientation/